 Oscar season is here again, and that means Hollywood gets to tell you what movies are good.
 Of course, I do that year-round, so you can trust me.
 The 90th Academy Awards Ceremony is March 4th, but you can place your bets on the nominees right now.
-And, as always, I’m here to help you sort your way through them.
+And, as always, I’m here to help you sort your way through them with an Oscar Preview.

 DISCLAIMER: Once again, these are the opinions of me, James Jay Edwards, and do not necessarily reflect those of FilmFracture or the other writers therein.
 These opinions might not even reflect my own thoughts by the time the ceremony rolls around.

 This year’s crop of Best Picture nominees excites me, because with the exception of Darkest Hour (and maybe The Post), this is not your typical Oscar fare.